Taakefyrsten/Einar-s-Resource-Blog/Computer Tools.md

 ##  Research aids
 [Research Rabbit](https://researchrabbitapp.com/) is a website that let’s you explore the relationships between scientific articles.
 If you are in the exploratory phase of writing a text that relies on such articles you research rabbit can give you a great deal of utility.
 Especially for finding the most “important” articles in the vicinity of the articles in your collection.
 It also integrates with zotero ❤️.

-In addition I suggest [Texas A&M University Libraries excellent post](https://tamu.libguides.com/c.php?g=1289555) on AI based research aids.
+In addition I suggest [Texas A&M University Libraries excellent post 🔗](https://tamu.libguides.com/c.php?g=1289555) on AI based research aids.
 To me it’s been a great tool to ignore the chaff of terrible LLM-tools and just go use the good ones.
 Here’s to you TAMU 🍻.